 Naturally, a few third-party apps have entered the market offering the iPad second screen functionality and become really popular with designers, developers, and project managers alike.
 The only downside, as it always is with third-party apps in the App Store, was lack of complete integration within iOS and macOS.
-That is until now — Apple decided to include the iPad second screen feature natively in the new macOS Catalina coming this fall (with public beta release already available).
+That is until now — Apple decided to include the iPad as a second screen feature natively in the new macOS Catalina (released in fall 2019).

 Update your iPad to iPadOS 13

 First thing first, to use Sidecar you need your Mac to be running macOS Catalina and your iPad on the not-yet released iPadOS 13.
-We’ve already covered how to get your Mac on the macOS Catalina public beta.
+We’ve already covered how to upgrade your Mac to the macOS Catalina.
 So here’s a rundown on upgrading your iPad:

 - Go to beta.apple.com and tap Sign Up.